capalh/vagrant/README.md

 end
 ```

-2. For virtualbox, the created VM under en0 with assigned IP 10.0.2.15, the hosts can't reach out to each others.
+2. Private Network: For virtualbox, the created VM under en0 with assigned IP 10.0.2.15, the hosts can't reach out to each others.
 So need to rely on the private network.
 Sample code:

 ```
 host_list = [

     {
         :name => "host-1",
         :eth1 => "192.168.200.11"